jhen0409/react-native-debugger/README.md

 `shouldHotReload`     | *Boolean* - if set to `false`, will not recompute the states on hot reloading (or on replacing the reducers).
 Default to `true`.
 `shouldRecordChanges` | *Boolean* - if specified as `false`, it will not record the changes till clicked on "Start recording" button on the monitor app.
 Default is `true`.
 `shouldStartLocked`   | *Boolean* - if specified as `true`, it will not allow any non-monitor actions to be dispatched till `lockChanges(false)` is dispatched.
 Default is `false`.
+`pauseActionType`     | *String*  - if specified, whenever clicking on `Pause recording` button and there are actions in the history log, will add this action type.
+If not specified, will commit when paused.
+Default is `@@PAUSED`.

 ## Debugging tips